hygieia/hygieia-scm-github-graphql-collector/README.md

 	github.cron=0 0/5 * * * *

 	github.host=github.com

+	github.firstRunHistoryDays=
+	github.rateLimitThreshold=
+	github.graphqlUrl=baseurl/api/graphql
+	github.baseApiUrl=baseurl/api/v3

 	# Maximum number of previous days from current date, when fetching commits
 	github.commitThresholdDays=15

+	# A filter of commits with subject containing the pattern that will be filtered
+	github.notBuiltCommits[0]=
+	github.notBuiltCommits[1]=

 	# Optional: Error threshold count after which collector stops collecting for a collector item.
 Default is 2.
 	github.errorThreshold=1